Neuroscience (NSC) – Professional Master's

 Written Qualifying Examination

-The qualifying examination for the Employee Master’s Degree in the Neuroscience Track is a single written qualifying exam composed of knowledge-based and research-based questions based on assigned research articles.
+The qualifying examination for the Professional Master’s Degree in the Neuroscience Track is a single written qualifying exam composed of knowledge-based and research-based questions based on assigned research articles.
 A form signed by the track program director will be submitted to MCGSBS upon successful completion of the written qualifying exam.

-Employee Master’s Advisory Committee
+Professional Master’s Advisory Committee

 In consultation with the program director, the student will select a Master’s project mentor within the first year of the program.
 The mentor must have MCGSBS faculty privileges and must not be the employee’s direct supervisor.
-In consultation with the program director and the Master’s project mentor, the student will select an Employee Master’s Advisory Committee comprised of four faculty members.
+In consultation with the program director and the Master’s project mentor, the student will select an Professional Master’s Advisory Committee comprised of four faculty members.
 This committee must include, at a minimum, either the track program director or the associate program directors.
 This committee should meet yearly to assess the student’s progress and to provide guidance regarding the Master’s scholarly review article (final project).
 A form indicating the composition of the committee must be submitted to MCGSBS.

 Master's Project Review

 The project forms the central element of the Master’s degree.
 The student should enroll in MGS 6400 Master's Scholarly Review Article (Final Project) during the final quarter of tenure in the program in order to finalize the scholarly review article (final project).
 In general, the project will take the form of a substantial and scholarly review of the current field related to a specific topic of interest to the student.
-While the final form of the scholarly review article (final project) is at the discretion of the Employee Master’s Advisory Committee, a 50-100 page, double-spaced document comprised of text, figures, and tables as appropriate, is recommended.
-This document must be written in close consultation with the Master’s project mentor and must be submitted to the Employee Master’s Advisory Committee for review at least one month prior to the final scholarly review article (final project) defense date.
+While the final form of the scholarly review article (final project) is at the discretion of the Professional Master’s Advisory Committee, a 50-100 page, double-spaced document comprised of text, figures, and tables as appropriate, is recommended.
+This document must be written in close consultation with the Master’s project mentor and must be submitted to the Professional Master’s Advisory Committee for review at least one month prior to the final scholarly review article (final project) defense date.
 Upon successful completion of the defense and careful editing of the document, the track will pay to have 3 copies bound (one for the Master’s project mentor, one for the track, and one for the student).
 Binding should be coordinated with the program director or associate program directors.

 Scholarly Review Article (Final Project)